syncfusion-content/blazor-docs/blazor/appearance/size-modes.md

 # Size Mode for Blazor Components

 Syncfusion blazor components supports touch (bigger theme) and normal size modes.
-Below topics explains how to enable the same in your application.
+The following topics explain how to enable the same in your application.

 ## Size mode for application